 Overnight: Hiroshima | Breakfast

 Hiroshima - Osaka.
-This morning you will leave Hiroshima behind and travel on to Osaka, Japan's second city and an extremely vibrant and lively place to stay.
-The city aquarium is world class and you cannot stay in Osaka without taking a ride on one of the city's several giant big wheels, perhaps the most dramatic of which is perched on top of the Hep 5 department store in the Umeda district of the city ‐ just don't look down if you are afraid of heights!
-Osaka Castle is well worth a visit despite being a reconstruction as the original was burnt down during the firebombing at the end of World War Two and you will find a variety of very interesting museums scattered throughout the city.
+This morning you will leave Hiroshima behind and travel to Osaka, Japan's second largest urban area and an extremely vibrant and lively place to stay.
+The city aquarium is world class and you cannot stay in Osaka without taking a ride on one of the city's several giant big wheels, perhaps the most dramatic of which is perched on top of the Hep 5 Department Store in the Umeda district of the city ‐ just don't look down if you are afraid of heights!
+Osaka Castle is well worth a visit despite being a reconstruction as the original was burnt down during the firebombing at the end of World War II and you will find a variety of very interesting museums scattered throughout the city.